norwegian to english translator app

 Human Translation vs. App Translation

-Regarding translating Norwegian, there are two main options: human translation and app translation.
-Both have their pros and cons, but which one is the best option?
+There are two main options for translating Norwegian: human translation and app translation.
+Both have pros and cons, but which is the best option?

 Human translation is more accurate than app translation.
 This is because human translators are more familiar with the nuances of the language and can better convey the meaning of the original text.
 However, human translation is more expensive than app translation.